chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

-I understand you've learned about RPCs already, but just a quick refresher as we'll be building on top of this knowledge next.
+I understand you've briefly learned about RPCs already, but just a quick refresher as we'll be building on top of this knowledge next.

 RPCs are the primary way that front ends will interact with blockchains.
 They work by making REST requests to query data from nodes.